alpenlabs/Technical-Whitepaper/ZK Rollup on Bitcoin Technical Whitepaper v085.md

 ## 3.4 Rollup Assumptions & User Guarantees

-We claim that a rollup can be trustless” and can “fully inherit” the double spend security from base layer.
+We claim that a rollup can be "trustless” and can “fully inherit” the double spend security from base layer.
 We will formalize these descriptions as a set of assumptions, which if held as true, leads to a set of guarantees that a rollup can verifiably provide.

 ### 3.4.1 Assumptions